04 Mar Legal Transcription Outsourcing: What To Look For

 So, has the legal process changed, or just the processes enabling a firm’s workers to fulfil their duties to protect their clients’ physical, mental and financial wellbeing, as well as that of its own staff?

-Legal transcription services have been called upon for years to outsource arduous, time-consuming admin, documenting and reporting.
+Outsourcing legal transcription services have been called upon for years to carry out arduous, time-consuming admin, documenting and reporting.
 Across its many and varied specialisms, this is a constant, as there is always a need for an up-to-date archive of records – evidence, data, and all vital information required for ethical, compliance and reference purposes.

 However, in today’s new working world, are these records all being captured efficiently with virtual meetings, sporadic visits to offices and working from home (in some cases with home schooling or other care added to the day job), all of which is subject to quite drastic change in a short space of time?
 All legal firms have a duty to uphold these practices as a fundamental part of day-to-day compliance operations.